arnabpaul/Robotics-Kinematics/writeup.md

 ### Project Implementation

 #### 1. Filled in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
-Your code must guide the robot to successfully complete 8/10 pick and place cycles.
-Briefly discuss the code you implemented and your results.

 Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.
 Technique Used:

 Following are the steps used in the IK code that would provide the necessary joint angle to perform pick and place operation:
 1.Create symbols for joint variables
 2.Create DH Parameter dictionary